cosmickatamari/inlretro-interface/README.md

 2. Connect the INL Retro Dumper to an available USB port.
 For testing purposes, a USB 2.0 port was intentionally used to reduce transfer speed and aid in stability verification.
 3. Navigate to the `WindowsDriverPackage\` directory and execute `dpinst64.exe` to install the required drivers.
 4. From the Releases section, download the `Current Program` package with the most recent timestamp and extract its contents into the same directory where the `Original Program` was extracted.
 When prompted, **overwrite** all existing files.
-5. Launch the script `inlretro-interface.ps1` located in the `host\` folder with the most recent date to begin usage.
+5. Launch the script `inlretro-interface[xx].ps1` located in the `host\` folder with the most recent date to begin usage.

 <br/><br/>
 ## Links (non affiliated):
 - Cart dumper purchase link: https://www.infiniteneslives.com/inlretro.php
 - Original Author's Project: https://gitlab.com/InfiniteNesLives/INL-retro-progdump
-- 3D printed case purchase link: (need to upload)
+- 3D printed case purchase link:
 - 3D printed case can self-printed link: https://www.printables.com/model/2808-inlretro-dumper-programmer-case-v2
 - RetroRGB.com :: Cartridge Cleaning Methods: https://www.retrorgb.com/cleangames.html

 <br/><br/>
 ## Disclaimer: